monashmicroimaging/gitbook-ethical-imaging/inappropriate_image_manipulations.md

 ![](/assets/images/SarahCreed_RemovingCells_BEFORE.jpg) ![](/assets/images/SarahCreed_RemovingCells_AFTER.jpg)

-Images courtesy of Dr. Sarah Creed – altered deliberately for this training guide.
+Images reproduced here with the permission of the owner, Dr. Sarah Creed.
+These images have been altered deliberately for this training guide.

 ## INAPPROPRIATE: Modifying different parts of an image in different ways {#modifying-partts}